ai-cam/ai-cam.github.io/_posts/2023-11-01-verity-harding-generative-ai.md

 layout: blog-single
 permalink: /blog/:title
 title: What are the geopolitical implications of AI?
 excerpt: One of TIME100’s Most Influential People in AI, Verity Harding began her career as a political adviser before spending a decade at Alphabet where she was global head of policy for DeepMind, co-founding the company’s policy and ethics team as well as the Partnership on AI.
 She is now Director of the AI & Geopolitics Project at Cambridge University's Bennett Institute for Public Policy.
 author: Verity Harding
 date: November 01, 2023 11:00 AM
 category:
-  - Policy
+  - policy
 image: /assets/uploads/Harding_Verity.png
 ---
 **An interview with Verity Harding, Director of the AI & Geopolitics Project, Cambridge University**